Always Another Dawn: Production

+Development

-The script was co-written by New Zealand author Zelma Roberts whose husband had been killed on active service with the New Zealand armed forces.
+The script was co-written by New Zealand author Zelma Roberts, whose husband had been killed on active service with the New Zealand armed forces.

 It was Charles Tingwell's first lead role and only his second film.
-Terrence Coy, who plays Tingwell as a boy, won his role in a competition.
+Tingwell says he was offered the role after a screen test, and once he was cast he pulled out of being in the running for a part in Sons of Matthew.
+Terrence Coy, who plays Tingwell's character as a boy, won his role in a competition.

 Although the ship in the film, Dauntless, was fictitious, it is based on the real-life HMAS Yarra, which was sunk by the Japanese in 1942 with only 13 survivors.

+Tingwell said the original title was Another Dawn until the McCreadies were informed about an Errol Flynn movie with the same title, so they added "Always" to the front.